Inside Edition: David Frost and Bill O'Reilly era (1989–1995)

 The program was created by John Tomlin and Bob Young, whose concept was picked up by King World Productions (which CBS Corporation—itself having acquired King World through its December 2005 split from Viacom—folded into CBS Television Distribution in September 2007; both CBS and Viacom would re-merge as ViacomCBS in 2019) in early 1988 for a debut during the 1988–89 season.
 When Inside Edition premiered in January 1989, it took a highbrow approach, focusing on general news and investigative journalism.
 The first anchor was David Frost, who was demoted to a correspondent after about three weeks due to poor ratings.

 In February, Frost was replaced as main anchor by ABC News reporter Bill O'Reilly.
 By then, the program had shifted toward a mix of tabloid crime stories, investigations, and celebrity gossip.
-In fact, Inside Edition was one of the original "Big Three" tabloid journalism-style newsmagazines of the early 1990s on U.S. television—alongside Fox's A Current Affair and Paramount's Hard Copy—which fiercely competed with each other in syndication during that period (and is the only one that remains on the air).
+In fact, Inside Edition was one of the original "Big Three" tabloid journalism-style newsmagazines of the early 1990s on American television—alongside Fox's A Current Affair and Paramount's Hard Copy—which fiercely competed with each other in syndication during that period (and is the only one that remains on the air).
 In addition to being one of the first American broadcasters to cover the dismantling of the Berlin Wall, O'Reilly obtained the first exclusive interview with murderer Joel Steinberg and was the first television host from a national current affairs program on the scene of the 1992 Los Angeles riots.

 An Australian version was produced by Network Ten and was presented by veteran journalist Peter Luck and ran for two years.